 3. Opting for Yogurt That's High in Sugar

 While some yogurts contain zero added sugar, other brands can pack upwards of 20 grams of added sugar per serving.
-Limiting added sugar content is important for our overall health and that's why the American Heart Association recommends that no more than 10 percent of your total calories should come from added sugar — although the less, the better.
+Limiting added sugar content is important for our overall health, and that's why the American Heart Association recommends that no more than 10 percent of your total calories should come from added sugar — although the less, the better.

 It is worth noting that added sugar's effect on our gut health is still to be determined.
-Added sugars are typically quickly absorbed, so they don't actually make their way down to the farther end of our GI tract where our microbes live, Food Insight explains.
+Added sugars are typically quickly absorbed, so they don't actually make their way down to the farther end of our GI tract where our microbes live, per Food Insight.
 Also, much of the research in this area has been observational, making it impossible to draw a conclusion of cause and effect.